 The following table taken from the complete guide to Plex describes the minimum requirements for streaming without transcoding to transcoding a single 4K HDR media file.

 |Single 1080p transcode||Intel Core i5 3.0GHz||2GB|

 |Single 2160p (4K) transcode||Intel Core i7 3.2GHz||2GB|

 As long as you are not transcoding 4K streams, you’ll do fine with an Intel Core i3.
-But if you want to transcode multiple streams or 4K videos your server will need a new level processor and help from GPU.
+But if you want to transcode multiple streams or 4K videos, your server will need a robust processor and help from GPU.
 An Intel Core i7 3.2GHz processor (or higher) is a good place to start for successful 4K transcoding.

 b.
 Fast network for 4K’s high bitrate.

-To know the network’s speed that you would require to direct-play a Plex 4K stream, you’ll need to know the 4K video file bitrate.
+To know the network’s speed that you would require to direct-play a Plex 4K stream, you’ll need to know the 4K file bitrate.
 Video bitrate is the amount of video data that needs to be transferred over a certain period to play the video.
-A high bitrate lets you play high resolutions like 4K and allows high frame rate video to look good.

 To check the bitrate of your 4K Plex streaming file, go to your movie on Plex, click on the three dots and click on “Get Info”.

 To achieve these bitrates and avoid buffering, use Gbit Ethernet technology (1Gbps to 10Gbps) at the server-side.
 Wire your network with Ethernet CAT6 (Plex Server, TV, desktop, etc to switch), instead of relying on WiFi.
 Consider getting a good upload speed (40Mbps or more) to stream 4K content from the Plex server.

 c.
 Fast Disk for I/O and enough storage.